mediroozmeh/FPGA_BitonicSorting/HOW.md

 |  Total Available Bandwidth  (MB/s)      | 233   | 233   |

-### Increasing Total bandwisth using Multiple memory ports :
+### Improvement of bandwidth using Multiple memory ports:

 The default behavior of SDAccel creates a single physical memory port for the kernel.
 The single physical port creates a bottleneck that forces sequential accesses to buffers A and B.